Founded in 2009, Purpose New York serves as our headquarters.

 Away from his Excel reports, Hyde is probably hiking, exploring exhibits throughout the city, or eating street food.

-Before joining Purpose, J led digital strategy at the Cerebral Palsy Foundation (CPF), spearheading campaigns rooted in inclusion, healthcare, tech, accessibility, and advocacy.
-In 2019, J was awarded a Webby Honoree for their work on Zach Anner & The Quest for the Rainbow Bagel, aimed at building awareness around NYC’s inaccessible transportation system.
+Before joining Purpose, Jack led digital strategy at the Cerebral Palsy Foundation (CPF), spearheading campaigns rooted in inclusion, healthcare, tech, accessibility, and advocacy.
+In 2019, Jack was awarded a Webby Honoree for their work on Zach Anner & The Quest for the Rainbow Bagel, aimed at building awareness around NYC’s inaccessible transportation system.

-J graduated from Lafayette College with a B.A. in International Affairs and Film & Media.
-Outside of the office, J enjoys going to shows, biking around the city, finding small nooks to curl into, being a gaunt/guncle (gay aunt/uncle), and helping put-on queer events.
+Jack graduated from Lafayette College with a B.A. in International Affairs and Film & Media.
+Outside of the office, Jack enjoys going to shows, biking around the city, finding small nooks to curl into, being a gaunt/guncle (gay aunt/uncle), and helping put-on queer events.

 As the Human Resources and Talent Manager at Purpose, Jackie brings not only her expertise in HR best practices and high-volume recruitment but her passion for community-building to the People, Culture and Operations Team.
 Together with the PC&O team, Jackie refines the onboarding process, crafts HR policies and supports the HR and Talent functions across the Purpose globe.
 Currently, Jackie serves as the co-chair of the Equity Team at Purpose where she devotes her energy to building a diverse, equitable and inclusive work culture.